hazendaz/spotbugs/docs/README.md

 ## How to build

+For windows, use docker desktop, inside docker desktop, just open the terminal up to bash and navigate to the dockerfile, then follow steps below.
+    - Make sure your Docker Desktop -> Settings -> REsources -> File Sharing shows the path allowed to spotbugs!

 We provide a `Dockerfile` and a script file to build documents.
-After installation of `docker 1.13.1` or later, simply kick `./build.sh` then it will build Docker image and run commands in it.
+After installation of `docker 28.5.1` or later, simply kick `./build.sh` then it will build Docker image and run commands in it.
 You can find generated HTML pages under `.build/html` directory.

 ## How to deploy changes to manual site